Zoom Team Chat: Everything You Need to Know

-Zoom Chat is the new business messaging tool from the global video conferencing giant, Zoom.
+Zoom Team Chat is the messenger app from the global video conferencing giant, Zoom.

-Adding to their all-conquering collaboration solution, this post runs through the headline features of Zoom Chat, and we take a look at the future of both Zoom and team collaboration.
+Adding to their all-conquering collaboration solution, this post runs through the headline features of Zoom Team Chat, and we take a look at the future of both Zoom and team collaboration.

 Up until January 2019, Zoom was a state-of-the-art video conferencing service, which you could access online or via the app.

 You could send messages to team members outside of meetings, but there was no formal business chat to speak of.

 That’s why Zoom made some important changes to its solution, including phone features, premium virtual backgrounds, and a dedicated chat tool.

 What is Zoom Team Chat?

 Zoom started life as a cloud-based video conferencing platform designed for quick and immersive collaboration.

-Zoom Chat takes the values and technology skills of Zoom and brings it into the enterprise messaging space.
+Zoom Team Chat takes the values and technology skills of Zoom and brings them into the enterprise messaging space.

-As email becomes less relied upon, in favor of real-time messaging solutions, Zoom Chat offers users a way to collaborate when voice or video is not needed or not appropriate.
+As email becomes less relied upon, in favor of real-time messaging solutions, Zoom Team Chat offers users a way to collaborate when voice or video is not needed or not appropriate.

-Accessible via mobile app and desktop, Zoom Chat adds to a complete portfolio that already stands out as the most popular solution for companies with 500 employees or less.
+Zoom Team Chat adds to a complete portfolio that already stands out as the most popular solution for companies with 500 employees or less.

 Zoom Team Chat Features